 Food and drinks:

-Food and drinks are essential part of an event.
+Food and drinks are essential part of an event or concert.
 Everyone looks up to these in an event.
 So if you are skimpy about the quality of food and drinks you are providing you are dissatisfying many people.
 A little skillful planning can help you save here.
 Many venues provide food when you book them, for a subsidized price.
 Hire a caterer who can design a cheaper menu.
 You can keep one complimentary beverage and make delegates pay for extras.
 That keeps the budget in check.

 One must also keep in mind that extra costs might crop up last minute.
 As a planner you must make accommodations for them in your budget.
 Remember if the overall quality of your event is good, people will want to come again.
 Plan wisely.